sidyn4444/sidyn4444/README.md

   position close-outs scheduled at the end of the day.
 Strategies used: opening range breakout/breakdown and Bollinger Bands long/short.

-- **WolfCafe** — Spring Boot + React + MySQL fullstack ordering and inventory system for a campus coffee shop.
-Built as the lead backend developer on a four-person team for NC State CSC 326.
-Owned the customer order lifecycle, tax rate system, and admin user management endpoints.
-JWT auth with role-based authorization based on Customer, Staff, and Admin roles. *(Course team repository — source available on request.)*
+- **WolfCafe** — Spring Boot + JPA/Hibernate + React + MySQL fullstack ordering and inventory system for a campus coffee shop.
+Built as the primary backend developer on a four-person team for NC State CSC 326.
+Owned the customer order lifecycle (PLACED → FULFILLED → PICKED_UP), tax rate system, and admin user management endpoints.
+JWT auth with role-based authorization for Customer, Staff, and Admin roles, with a React login interface.
+(Course team repository — source available on request.)

 ### Stack